simphax/Touchmote/README.md

 How to build
 ==============
+*First install:*<br />
+Microsoft Visual Studio 2013<br />
+Direct X SDK

-1. Install the Touchmote test certificate by running the installer from touchmote.net<br />
+1. Install the Touchmote drivers and test certificate by running the installer from touchmote.net<br />
-2. Get the source and open Touchmote.sln with Microsoft Visual Studio.
-Make sure Visual Studio is run with admin priviliges. <br />
+2. Run Visual Studio "as Administrator".
+Open the project file Touchmote.sln. <br />
 3. If you want to use the debugger, edit the file called app.manifest and change uiAccess to false.
 Otherwise the app has to be run under Program Files.
-This is for the cursor to be able to show outside the desktop.<br />
+This is for the cursor to be able to show on top of the Modern UI.<br />
 4. Go to Build->Configuration manager...<br />
 5. Choose solution platform for either x86 or x64 depending on your system.
 Close it and Build.<br />